JEPooley/svelte-simple-nav/README.md

 </Nav>
 ```

+You can view this simple example in a Svelte REPL

 ## Options

 Here is a list of the parameters that you can use to change the look and feel of the `<Nav />` component: